XiaomiWiki/XiaomiWiki.github.io/docs/bootloader.md

 3. Go to Settings > Additional settings > Developer options > Mi Unlock status and add your Mi account and device.

-    **You will only be able to proceed if it's been more than 360 hours that you successfully added your account and device.**
+    **You will only be able to proceed if it's been more than 72 or 360 hours that you successfully added your account and device.
+The waiting time depends on the phone model, you can check how much time is remaining by attempting to unlock.**

-    **The waiting time on models manufactured before 2018 is 72 hours.
-On models manufactured in July 2018 or later, it is 360 hours.
-Currently there's no known way to bypass the waiting time.**

 4. Download, extract and run [MiUnlock](tools.md).